 In June 2016, the FASB issued an accounting update to amend the guidance on the impairment of financial instruments that are not measured at fair value through profit and loss.
 The amendment introduces a current expected credit loss (CECL) model based on expected losses rather than incurred losses to estimate credit losses on financial instruments measured at amortized cost and requires a broader range of reasonable and supportable information to estimate expected credit loss.
 In addition, under the amendment, an entity recognizes an allowance for expected credit losses on financial instruments measured at amortized cost and available-for-sale debt securities rather than the current methodology of delaying recognition of credit losses until it is probable a loss has been incurred.
 In November 2018, the FASB issued an accounting update to clarify that receivables arising from operating leases are not within the scope of new credit losses guidance.
 Instead, impairment of receivables arising from operating leases should be accounted for in accordance with Topic 842, Leases.
-The amendment is effective for fiscal years beginning after December 15, 2018.
+The amendment is effective for fiscal years beginning after December 15, 2019, and earlier adoption is permitted as of the fiscal years beginning after December 15, 2018.
 The adoption of the amendments is not expected to have a material impact on the Company's statement of cash flows.